ARMmbed/mbed-os-5-docs/docs/porting_migration/Porting_Guide_Mbed_OS.md

   1. Adding relevant drivers:
     Define drivers in the `device_has` key in `targets.json`.
 You must include all relevant drivers for all the peripherals defined as values for the `device_has` key in this step.
 You should add the drivers at the `Device` level.
   1. Adding APIs:
     Mbed OS defines APIs for all HW peripherals, such as GPIO, SPI, RTC and so on.
 APIs are standard Mbed OS defined and do not need to be modified.
 You should add these at the `MCU family` level.
+If these are already available for the MCU that you are using from the silicon vendor, then you can skip this step.
+Yet, ensure that the drivers are present at the correct level in the directory structure.
   1. HAL implementation:
     HAL for all the peripherals is provided as standard in Mbed OS.
 HAL implementations are supplied as part of the features in Mbed OS.
+If these are already available for the MCU that you are using from the silicon vendor, then you can skip this step.
+Yet, ensure that the drivers are present at the correct level in the directory structure.
   1. Others:
     Make sure `Objects.h` is available in the `/api` directory.
 You can also declare peripherals here.
 Finally, you must add any board specific features at the `Board` level.

 ### 6. Add toolchain specific linker descriptions.

 All three supported toolchains (uVision, GCC and IAR) need separate linker descriptions.
 These are: the scatter `*.sct` files for uVision, linker description `*.ld` files for GCC and IAR Linker file `*.icf` for IAR.
 You need to add these files at the `Device` level under `/device`.
 Also, make sure the `supported_toolchains` key in `targets.json` specifies all the supported toolchains for the new target.
+If these are already available for the MCU that you are using from the silicon vendor, then you can skip this step.
+Yet, ensure that the drivers are present at the correct level in the directory structure.

-### 7. Add peripherals & pin names for the target:
+### 7. Add peripherals and pin names for the target.

 You must add peripherals names and pin names at the `Board` level, and you must follow standard naming conventions for common peripherals, such as BUTTONs and LEDs.
 These are defined in the `PinNames.h` header file at the board level.
 Please refer to Figure 6 below for the directory structure.

-[AR]: If there is more than one peripheral of the same type, then you must define a default for each peripheral.
+If there is more than one peripheral of the same type, then you must define a default for each peripheral.
 This is required for the application code to use the peripheral without having to specify the number of the peripheral brought out.
 It is also required to define the DAPLink pins for the new target.
 An example is shown below:

 ```
 #ifndef MBED_PINNAMES_H